CyberFreak is an electronics engineer with a crush on new technologies, IT, software and hardware.

 Measuring AC Voltage

 I hope this guide has been of help for all you enthusiasts.
-Please don't hesitate to contact me with comments, questions or arguments, and thank you for taking the time to read a quite large article.
+Please don't hesitate to contact me with comments, questions, or arguments, and thank you for taking the time to read a quite long article.